 Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance March 4 • • •Announced that banks will extend the repayment holiday for small firms until October 2021.
 The banks must allow 120,000 qualified corporate borrowers- companies with an annual sales turnover below HKD 800 million (USD 103 million) and no serious overdue loans-to defer repayments of principal on corporate loans or mortgages until October 2021. • March 5 • [Hong Kong Housing Authority] Approved 6-month extension of rent concession period for eligible non-domestic tenants from April 1-September 30, 2021.
 It is estimated that a total of around 9,900 of the HA's non-domestic tenants/licensees will benefit from the extension of rent concessions.
-The rent foregone for this extension of 75 percent rent concession for six months is estimated to be around HKD 657.3 million. • • March 15 • • • • March 17 • • • • March 29 • • Announced that starting from May 1, 2021, the Government's Job Creation Scheme under the Anti-epidemic Fund will provide up to 2,000 short-term jobs for a period of around five months for practitioners in the travel trade to be responsible for the operation and administrative work at 24 community vaccination centres (CVCs) that are not operated by private hospitals. • • March 30 • Announced a reduction on the working hour requirements of the Working Family Allowance Scheme from June 2021 to May 2022 to provide additional support to working individuals and families with financial difficulties amid the ongoing COVID-19 pandemic. • March 31 • • •
+The rent foregone for this extension of 75 percent rent concession for six months is estimated to be around HKD 657.3 million. • • March 15 • • • • March 17 • • • • March 29 • Announced that starting from May 1, 2021, the Government's Job Creation Scheme under the Anti-epidemic Fund will provide up to 2,000 short-term jobs for a period of around five months for practitioners in the travel trade to be responsible for the operation and administrative work at 24 community vaccination centres (CVCs) that are not operated by private hospitals. • • March 30 • Announced a reduction on the working hour requirements of the Working Family Allowance Scheme from June 2021 to May 2022 to provide additional support to working individuals and families with financial difficulties amid the ongoing COVID-19 pandemic. • March 31 • • •

 Containment

+group gatherings of more than four people

+in public places will continue.
+The

 requirement for wearing a mask at all times

 when on public transport and in public

 places will also remain in effect.

 •

 •

-•

 Announced the maintenance of

 restrictions on those who have stayed in

 extremely high-risk specified places

 (Brazil, Ireland, South Africa and the

 United Kingdom) from boarding flights for

 Hong Kong.
 The 21-day compulsory

 quarantine requirement for people arriving

 in Hong Kong who have stayed in places

 outside China will also continue.

 Announced that the social distancing

 measures currently in place will be

 maintained until March 31, 2021.

 •

 •

--

-Approximately and the maintenance of the maintenance

-Announced the maintenance of the majority of applied distancing management of applied by
+Announced the maintenance of the majority

 of social distancing measures on catering

 businesses and scheduled premises until

 April 14, 2021 and encouraged more

 members of the public to get vaccinated as

 early as possible.

 Swimming pools and beaches can be

 reopened from April 1, 2021 with social

-distancing requirements and restrictions

-in place (e.g., at least 1.5 meters
+distancing requirements and restrictions in place (e.g., at least 1.5 meters

-between training groups or classes of 4

-persons except during team sports).